kyungjae-lee/website/notes/cpp-programming/sequence-container-deque.md

 > L4: Remember, all standard container classes store copies of the elements they hold.
 So in this case, a copy of `p` is made.
 >
-> L6: Creates a temporary (unnamed) person object and adds it to the vector using move semantics.
+> L6: Creates a temporary (unnamed) person object and adds it to the deque using move semantics.
 >
 > L8: Constructs the person object directly in place using the constructor.
 Very efficient - no moves, no copies.
 It’s built exactly where it needs to be.
 Use this!